Support for traditional hunting and harvesting

 Stream 2: Communities

-For communities without a settled land claim, a call for proposals was issued to Indigenous organizations representing eligible communities.
-The proposals were developed in partnership with the communities and described their harvesting needs and objectives.
+For communities without a settled land claim, a call for proposals are issued regularly to Indigenous organizations representing eligible communities.
+Proposals are developed in partnership with the communities and described their harvesting needs and objectives.

 Stream 1: Land claim organization and self-government recipient organizations